CAA Requirements for South African Drone Pilots

 - Flight operations must comply with airspace restrictions, visibility limits, and distance rules at all times.

-2. Remote Pilot Licence (RPL)
+2. Remote Pilot Certificate (RPC)

-The RPL is the core qualification for commercial drone pilots in South Africa.
+The RPC is the core qualification for commercial drone pilots in South Africa.
 It is issued by the Civil Aviation Authority after completing approved training, passing a theory exam, and completing a practical flight assessment.

-RPL Requirements
+RPC Requirements

 - Be at least 18 years of age.